 Eco Retreats is based deep in the heart of one of Wales’s largest forests, in the Dyfi Valley, Powys.
 Our site lies about seven miles north-east of Machynlleth, in a remote and stunningly beautiful location on a 1,300 acre organic farm.
 The site is four and a half miles up a forest track which leads you through the landscape of the valley and the surrounding hills.
+(When you book, we’ll share detailed directions of how to reach us).
 Once you reach us you really can enjoy being away from it all and forget about the outside world.

 As we are so remote, there is no electricity and limited infrastructure.
 Everything we do here has a direct impact on the eco-system so we really try to be as gentle and considerate as possible with the land.
 With minimal noise and light pollution you can make the most of peaceful days and beautifully starry nights.

 There is loads to do within a 30-60 minute drive of Eco Retreats including beautiful beaches, walking, mountain biking and culture.
 Below are a few favourites.
 The Wales Directory also have some great information on Machynlleth.

 The Tabernacle Museum of Modern Art in Machynlleth – exhibitions and events, including details of the summer music festival.

 Five minutes up the A487 you’ll find King Arthur’s Labyrinth where your underground adventure begins deep inside the spectacular caverns of the Labyrinth and far into the past.
 A fascinating journey of discovery of Welsh myths and history unfolds as you explore the tunnels and caverns.